 He is also the Medical Director for the Interdisciplinary Simulation and Education Center.
 His academic interests include graduate medical education, wellness, simulation, quality improvement, and cultural responsive healthcare.

-Medical School: University of Virginia
+Medical School: University of Minnesota – Duluth

 Fellowship: Medical Education & Simulation, Hennepin County

-Dr. Zarzar completed her Emergency Medicine Residency in 2017 and a Fellowship in Medical Education and Simulation, both at Hennepin County Medical Center.
-After obtaining her Masters in Academic Medicine through the University of Southern California, she joined Hennepin County Medical Center as a faculty member in the Department of Emergency Medicine and became one of the Associate Program Directors for the Emergency Medicine Residency Program.
-Her academic interests include medical student education and quality improvement.
+Dr. Karl completed her Emergency Medicine Residency in 2021 at the University of Nebraska, followed by a Fellowship in Medical Education and Simulation at Hennepin County Medical Center.
+After obtaining her Masters in Education in the Health Professions at Johns Hopkins University, she joined Hennepin County Medical Center as a faculty member in the Department of Emergency Medicine and became one of the Associate Program Directors for the Emergency Medicine Residency Program.
+Her academic interests include medical student education.

 Medical School: University of Minnesota